zinovyev/php-fsm/README.md

 ```
 1) State machine is at state: 'stateA'.
 Test function call result is: '100
 2) State machine is at SAME state: 'stateA'.
 Test function call result is: '200
-3) State machine is at SAME state: 'stateC'.
+3) State machine is at state: 'stateC'.
 Test function call result is: 'rab oof
-4) State machine is at SAME state: 'stateD'.
+4) State machine is at state: 'stateD'.
 Test function call result is: '2
-5) State machine is at SAME state: 'stateB'.
+5) State machine is at state: 'stateB'.
 Test function call result is: '4
 ```